Methodology

 Provisional and revised statistics

-There may be differences in the data in our industry statistics on each new publication due to our use of apportioning and estimating.
-We only update figures for the last three reporting periods.
-This means our statistics for the last three reporting periods should be considered provisional, meaning they could change in future publications.
+There may be differences in the data in our industry statistics on each new publication due to our use of estimating.
+We only update figures for the last three financial years on the annual publication.
+This means our statistics for these reporting periods should be considered provisional, meaning they could change in future publications.

-Where we receive new data from operators (for example, a regulatory return covering a period for which we had used apportioning or estimating) we will update our data.
+Where we receive new data from operators (for example, a regulatory return covering a period for which we had used estimating) we will update our data.

-Unless any updates to the data create major changes to our statistics, the updated figures will be published in later scheduled publications of Gambling Industry Statistics (annually in November).
+Unless any updates to the data create major changes to our statistics, the updated figures will be published in later scheduled publications of Gambling Industry Statistics (annually).
 Sometimes, we may explain any data issues on Industry Statistics pages of our website.

 For further information, read the Official Statistics revisions and corrections policy.